xavicosco/newsletter-EDM/Readme.md

-Build eDM's in <table> format and inline CSS only.
+Build eDM's in format and inline CSS only.
 It will be nested table inside another and so on.
 Some coding tips to keep in mind:

 Basics rules and tips:
 *Review the handoff and set a general cut-up layout